Healthcare Duress Alerting Systems: What to Evaluate Before You Buy

 Types of Healthcare Duress Alerting Systems

-RTLS-bundled systems are the most common option buyers encounter first, because the vendors are large and their sales teams are already inside the hospital.
-These systems add duress alerting on top of a real-time location tracking platform originally built for asset management.
-What that means in practice:
+RTLS-bundled systems are the most common option buyers encounter first, because the vendors are large and already inside the hospital.
+These systems add duress alerting on top of a location tracking platform built for asset management:

 • Staff badges are tracked continuously throughout every shift